altunenes/sorceress/docs/explanations of illusions.md

 sorceress.realtimegrid(realcolours=True)
 ```

 perceive black and white real time (with webcam) frames as colorful.
+It's a real time version of sorceress.colorgrids() function.

 with `realcolours=False` code will not calculate the real colors of your frame.
 I recommend you to use this function with real colors.
 Illusion is getting powerful if colors of lines separate each other, however,  with `realcolours=False` means a lot of options are needed in the slide bar and it's not a pleasant view.
 It is an indicator of how flexible the color perception in the human visual system is.
 [Inspiration](https://www.patreon.com/posts/color-grid-28734535):